mrrosh/XLoot-pfUI/README.md

 # Xloot

-Xloot for 1.12 pfUI Style
+XLoot for Vanilla World of Warcraft 1.12.1 pfUI Style

 Credits: <a href="https://github.com/Ko0z/Xloot">Ko0z</a>, <a href="https://github.com/shagu/pfUI">shagu</a>.